The Broadcasters Guide to HD vs SD Streaming for Live Video

 With Dacast, you can stream at any resolution from ultra-low definition to full high definition.
 It all comes down to your encoder settings.

-If you are in need of a live streaming platform that gives you that sort of flexibility, we invite you to try Dacast.
+If you need a live-streaming platform that gives you that sort of flexibility, we invite you to try Dacast.
 You can try our platform risk-free for 14 days to test out our professional features and see how our online video platform could work for you.

 For more tips and updates on live streaming, we invite you to join our LinkedIn group.